Kaspazza/mateuszmazurczak/README.md

 Shadow: localhost:9630
 App: localhost:3000

-After that you can connect to running repl.
+After that you can connect to running repl (8000).

 ## General